 The first step to replacing your entry door is choosing the material that the door will be fabricated from, and also its design.
 You’ll also need to know the correct measurements and specifications (such as insuring it swings in the proper direction).
 You also need to order a door that will fit your criteria for security, functionality, aesthetics and energy efficiency.
 Let’s look at the different material options for entry doors:

 Wood: The traditional choice for an entry door.
 Nothing matches the true beauty of natural wood or the warm feel and heft of a well-made wood door.
 Entry doors can be fabricated using local wood species or exotic wood species from over-seas.
 Choosing a wooden entry door opens up countless possibilities with detailed carvings, glass options, trim profiles, and stained finishes.
 Even the more ‘modern’ choices of steel and fiberglass try vainly to mimic the natural qualities of wood.
-This being said, wood does have its disadvantages.
+However, wood does have its disadvantages.
 Wooden doors have a tendency to swell and shrink according to moisture and humidity levels, causing irregularities in the operation of the door.
 Also, wooden doors require regular maintenance as they do not stand up well to the elements.
 If your door is exposed to excessive sunlight or isn’t protected by a porch or extended overhang, you may have to refinish your wooden door every one to three years.
 Care for your wooden door properly, and it can last a lifetime; neglect it and it could only last a couple years.
 Because maintenance by the homeowner determines the life of a wooden door, most manufacturers limit their warranty to one to three years.

 Steel: If budget constraints and durability are what’s important in choosing an entry door, then steel is your choice.
 As you would imagine, steel doors are extremely tough and are very safe when married to a good lock and deadbolt.
 Also, most steel doors have a good insulation value as the core is filled with spray foam which prevents the steel from radiating the outside temperature into the inside of the house.
 Lastly, if you decide to purchase a steel entry door, request that it be mounted on a composite frame which will keep the jamb from rotting years down the road.